Ada-Developers-Academy/core-unit-3/learning-another-language/hello-world.md

 `console` is a variable that references a specific object: the console!
 This console object gives us access to wherever the program prints out output.

-It seems that `console` is within scope of our JavaScript file by default.
+Since we were able to use it without any setup, we might guess that `console` is in scope in our JavaScript file by default.

 At this moment, at the beginning of our JavaScript journey, we won't go deeper into this.

 ### Calling a Function

 `console.log()` is calling a function.
-We might not know all the details about this function, but we know that it's responsible for printing objects to the console.
+We might not know all the details about this function, but we're pretty sure that it's responsible for logging (printing) objects to the console.

 We may make guesses that:

 1. The function being called here is named `log`
-1. The function `log` is a member of `console` (hence the dot-operator)
+1. The function `log` is a member of `console` (hence the dot-operator to access it)
 1. We use the dot-operator to access members of objects
-1. The parens `()` is how we call and invoke the function
+1. The parens `()` are how we call and invoke the function

 ### Single Quotes for Strings